+'''

 exception graphtik.network.IncompleteExecutionError

 Raised by scream_if_incomplete() when netop operations were canceled/failed.

 The exception contains 3 arguments:

-- 1. the causal errors and conditions (1st arg), - 2. the list of collected exceptiond (2nd arg), and - 3. the solution instance (3rd argument), to interrogate for more.
+1. the causal errors and conditions (1st arg),

+2. the list of collected exceptions (2nd arg), and

+3. the solution instance (3rd argument), to interrogate for more.

+module = 'graphtik.network'

 str()

 Return str(self).

 weakref

 list of weak references to the object (if defined)

+class graphtik.network.Network(operations, graph=None)

-''' class graphtik.network.Network (operations, graph=None) A graph of operations that can compile an execution plan. '''
+A graph of operations that can compile an execution plan.

-needs

-the "base", all data-nodes that are not produced by some operation provides the "base", all data-nodes produced by some operation init (operations, graph=None)
+the "base", all data-nodes that are not produced by some operation

-'''
+provides

+the "base", all data-nodes produced by some operation

 abstractmethods = frozenset()

-'''
+init (operations, graph=None)

+Parameters

-- operations to be added in the graph - graph if None, create a new.
+• operations - to be added in the graph

+• graph - if None, create a new.

 Raises ValueError - if dupe operation, with msg:

 Operations may only be added once, ...

+module = 'graphtik.network'

 repr()

 Return repr(self).

 abc_impl = <abc_data object>

 append_operation (graph, operation: graphtik.op.Operation)

 Adds the given operation and its data requirements to the network graph.

-- Invoked during constructor only (immutability). - Identities are based on the name of the operation, the names of the operation's needs, and the names of the data it provides.
+• Invoked during constructor only (immutability).

+• Identities are based on the name of the operation, the names of the operation's needs, and the names

+of the data it provides.

+• Adds needs, operation & provides, in that order.

+Parameters

-- graph the networkx graph to append to - operation operation instance to append apply_graph_predicate (graph, predicate)
+• graph - the networkx graph to append to

+• operation - operation instance to append

+apply_graph_predicate (graph, predicate)

+'''

+'''

+build_execution_steps (pruned_dag, inputs: Collection[T_co], outputs: Optional[Collection[T_co]]) \rightarrow List[T]

+'''

-build_execution_steps (pruned_dag, inputs: Collection[T_co], outputs: Optional[Collection[T_co]]) \rightarrow List[T] Create the list of operation-nodes & instructions evaluating all operations & instructions needed a) to free memory and b) avoid overwritting given intermediate inputs.
+Create the list of operation-nodes & instructions evaluating all operations & instructions needed a) to free memory and b) avoid overwritting given intermediate inputs.

-- pruned_dag The original dag, pruned; not broken. - outputs outp-names to decide whether to add (and which) evict-instructions build_pydot (kws)
+- pruned_dag The original dag, pruned; not broken. - outputs outp-names to decide whether to add (and which) evict-instructions cached plans = None